 When the rumours of F1 racing in Saudi Arabia first came to light, they did so due to a new motorsports complex which is to be constructed near Qiddiya.
 The project was conceived by former Formula 1 driver Alexander Wurz and was officially confirmed in January 2020, with an event attended by current and former F1 drivers.

-The Qiddiya track is expected to open in 2023 and will be designed to FIA Grade 1 standards, making it eligible to host the Saudi Arabian Grand Prix.
-Located around 50km from Riyadh, the circuit will be located in a mountainous area and will feature elevation changes.
+Designed to FIA Grade 1 standards, making it eligible to host the Saudi Arabian Grand Prix, the Qiddiya track was originally expected to open in 2023.
+It is located around 50km from Riyadh, in a mountainous area – meaning the track will feature elevation changes.
 The site is also expected to feature the world’s fastest rollercoaster, which will run adjacent to the track.

 Saudi Arabian Grand Prix Fast Facts

-- Jeddah Street Circuit is the 75th different venue to join the Formula 1 calendar.
+- Jeddah Street Circuit was the 75th different venue to join the Formula 1 calendar.

-- With the previous race marking F1’s first visit to Qatar, the 2021 Saudi Arabian Grand Prix will be the first time that the sport has visited two new countries in succession since the inaugural season in 1950.
+- With the previous race marking F1’s first visit to Qatar, the 2021 Saudi Arabian Grand Prix was the first time that the sport visited two new countries in succession since the inaugural season in 1950.

-- Top speeds at Jeddah Street Circuit are expected to reach 322km/h.
+- Top speeds at Jeddah Street Circuit reach 322km/h.
 The average speed of the circuit is over 250km/h.
-Monza is the only faster circuit on the 2021 calendar.
+Monza is the only faster circuit on the current calendar.

 - Women were forbidden from driving in Saudi Arabia until June 2018.
 In 2002, salaries of chauffeurs driving women in the country accounted for 1% of the national income.